-- Level 1: Inputs are based on unadjusted quoted prices in active markets for identical instruments. - Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: Inputs for the asset or liability are not based on observable market data.
+- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the Group can access at the measurement date. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for that asset or liability, either directly or indirectly. - Level 3: Significant unobservable inputs for the asset or liability.